linyuhao8/image-search-project/README.md

    node server.js
    ```

-3. Configure the `.env` file in the backend and add your Pexels API key.
+3. Add a new `.env` file under the backend datashelf and add the Pexels API key to it in the format `IMAGE_API_KEY=API key`, which will be handled automatically by the backend.

 4. Start the frontend: